Coding theorems for compound problems via quantum R\'enyi divergences: R enyi divergences

-Our goal here is to complement these inequalities to some extent.
-The following lemma is a special case of the famous Rotfel'd inequality (see, e.g., Section 4.5 in \cite{Hiaibook}).
-Below we provide an elementary proof for $\alpha\in[0,2]$. \begin{lemma} The function $A\mapsto \Tr A^{\alpha}$ is subadditive on positive semidefinite operators for every $\alpha\in[0,1]$, and superadditive for $\alpha\ge 1$.
-That is, if $A,B\in\B(\hil)_+$ then
+Our goal here is to complement \eqref{joint concavity} to some extent.
+The following Lemma is a special case of the famous Rotfel'd inequality (see, e.g., Section 4.5 in \cite{Hiaibook}).
+For the coding theorems in Sections \ref{sec:Stein}--\ref{sec:capacity}, we only need the inequality \eqref{subadditivity inequality1} below for $\alpha\in(0,1)$.
+For readers' convenience, we include an elementary proof below that covers this range of $\alpha$.